 This graph shows the historical trends for the actuarially calculated contributions (including City and member contributions) and net City contribution rate as a percent of payroll, shown above each bar.
-Because there is a one-year lag in the determination of the City contributions, we show the actual contributions made through FYE 2022 and estimated amounts for FYE 2023 and FYE 2024.
+Because there is a one-year lag in the determination of the City contributions, we show the actual contributions made through FYE 2023 and estimated amounts for FYE 2024 and FYE 2025.

 The percentages above the bars show the City contribution rate net of member contributions as a percent of pay.
-The higher level costs in 2015 are a reflection of an increasing unfunded actuarial liability in part due to historical investment losses and the City's rate prior to the adoption of member contributions.
-The City contribution rate drops for FYE 2016 mainly due to the one-time credit applied for contributions already made by the City in excess of the required amounts due to the member contribution offset.
+The City contribution rate decreased for FYE 2016 mainly due to the one-time credit applied for contributions already made by the City in excess of the required amounts due to the member contribution offset.
 Beginning with FYE 2014 member contributions started at 1% of pay increasing by 1% each year, if salary also increased at least 2% in each of those years.
 During FYE 2017 because the 2% salary increase did not occur, member contributions remained at 3% instead of the scheduled increase to 4%.
 Therefore, the expected member contributions remained at 4% of pay during FYE 2018, increasing to 5% of pay for FYE 2019 and thereafter.
 The FYE 2021 costs reflect the changes in assumptions and the one-year extension for the amortization period.
-The FYE 2023 and 2014 costs dropped, both in dollar amounts and as a percent of pay due decreases in the unfunded liability resulting from the investment and demographic experience.
+The FYE 2023 and 2024 costs dropped, both in dollar amounts and as a percent of pay due to decreases in the unfunded liability resulting from the investment and demographic experience.
+In contrast, the FYE 2025 costs increased as a result of the assumption changes adopted as part of the experience study and the demographic and investment losses.